The answer is ” to eliminate sound delay “.

 Why real-time ?
 Let me explain.

-This is what makes a DJ, beatmatching.
-In order to beatmatch the right way, there has to be no delays in audio whether it’s coming from speakers or your headphones.
+Beatmatching is what makes a DJ.
+In order to beatmatch the proper way, there has to be no delays in audio whether it’s coming from speakers or your headphones.

-The whole purpose is to place the beats together on both tracks with the same tempo and make a perfect transition.
+The whole purpose is to align the beats together on both tracks with the same tempo and make a perfect transition.

 How can you do that without hearing the music in real-time ?
 You can’t.

 Next time you go to a club, pay close attention to the DJ booth.
 You’ll see at least one, most probably two speakers in there, facing the DJ either from sides or the front.

 In a dance hall, speakers are mounted all around the room and the DJ booth is naturally not in the middle of it.

 Reason For Monitor Use

 While DJ’ing, what you hear from those speakers is always delayed and echoed.
 You can never rely on the main sound system for mixing.